 By Anthony · 8 min read · November 22, 2020

 Being an engineer at heart, each time I see a company write about their tech stack, I brew a fresh cup of coffee, sit back and enjoy reading the newfound little treat.

 There’s just something fascinating about getting to know what’s under the hood of other people’s businesses.
 It’s like gossip, but about software.

-A couple of months ago I started working on yet another private analytics service, a project which has gone through numerous iterations, and I feel lucky that thousands of websites have already integrated with it, even though it's still in the early stages.
+A couple of months ago I started working on yet another SaaS, a project which has gone through numerous iterations, and I feel lucky that thousands of websites have already integrated with it, even though it's still in the early stages.